w0006887/modules/0283/mdModule.md

 }
 ```

 This is convenient because we know that conjunction can be implemented by nand, and nand can, in return, be implemented in transistors.
-In other words, we can use transistors to implement $c(u,v)$ in base-2.
+In other words, we can use transistors to implement $b(u,v)$ in base-2.

 $r(u,v)$ is a little more tricky but familiar: